An Appalachian Trail Tale

 ~~~~~~~~~~

 After overcoming another case of rigor mortis, and/or the rigors of mortis, I was up and at it.
 It meant what it always means: walking.
 Or something similar.
-Galumphing, perhaps.
-The campaign to Maine rolls on.
+Galumphing, maybe.
+The campaign to Maine plows forth.
 It was near noon.
 The others had long vamoosed our nightly roost, uneasy taking it easy.
 (If AT shelters had couches I’d never leave.
 I’m happy having it easy.)
 Bearbell was the second-to-last to get going, two hours prior.
 As he left I told him, “the early worm gets screwed.”
 I then wormed my way deeper into my putrefied sleeping cocoon.
 I’d wait till readiness reared.

 It never did.
 Hours elapsed.
 Sleep is a strong seducer.
 I take everything lying down.

 Luckily, on the AT, time is a flexible concept.
 Well, for me it is.
-It’s surprising how many thru-hikers bring schedules and spreadsheets and calculators and rigidly-clinical mindsets.
+It’s amazing how many thru-hikers bring schedules and spreadsheets and calculators and rigidly-clinical mindsets.
 Their self-styled adventure is awfully strategized and micromanaged.
-You know the type: over-organized, nerdly, middlescent to old-aged men with professional backgrounds in engineering or information technology.
-These immutable, ossifying gents will never learn to loaf, and I’ll never learn to appreciate their presence; I too am impossible to change.
+You know the type: over-organized, nerdly, middlescent to old-aged men with backgrounds in engineering or information technology.
+These immutable, ossifying gents will never learn to loaf, and I’ll never learn to appreciate their ways; I too am impossible to change.
 Hard-headed and open-minded!
-With enough thru-hikes beneath your hip-belt you’re taught that the most pivotal thing to manage--and protect--is energy, not time.
-We learn with our feet; not our brains.

-Like a newborn deer, I struggled to stand, before stretching my calves and groin (never ask a man the size of his spread) and easing into the day.
+Like a dawn fawn, I struggled to stand, before stretching my calves and groin (never ask a man the size of his spread) and easing into the day.
 Or trying to ease in.
 The wall one must scale after departing the Eliza Brook Shelter allows no easing in.
-And so began the Rumination, the only nation to which I belong.
-(I’d already visited Urination and was clearly bordering Procrastination; I also habitually tour Damnation and Condemnation and pray one day I make it to Rejuvenation, and then eventually to Reincarnation.)
+So began the Rumination, the only nation to which I belong.
+(I’d already visited Urination and was clearly bordering Procrastination; I habitually tour Damnation and Condemnation and pray one day I make it to Rejuvenation, and then eventually to Reincarnation.)
 I pushed on so I might draw level to Bearbell, whose affiliation tends to prevent contemplation.
 Mindless meandering, courtesy of my festive French friend.
 But oh how we laugh!
 And though it may not exactly be captivating mental floss, the mirth mollifies the mood atop this path of destruction.

 For whatever reason I was a walking train wreck today.
 A complete calamity, tripping over anything in my path and some not in my path.
 Thwack-packing.
 Setback-packing.
 (A path of destruction, indeed--the AT isn’t full of obstacles; it is the obstacle.)
 The trail is rough in these parts, but no worse than it’s been.
 All that was required was the usual--lift the feet and shift ‘em forward--but the assignment was as tough as it’s been in months.
 An ordeal with which I could hardly deal.